oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 normative:

 informative:

-...

 --- abstract

-Network Service Yang models have been implemented in recent years to facilate the deployment of Operator services.
-This document reports the findings from the implementations, deriving the functionalities required to update the Network Service Yang models.
+Network Service Yang models have been implemented in recent years to facilate the deployment of connectivity services in Service Provider networks.
+This document reports the findings from the implementations, including missing functionalities, configuration blocks, operational issues and enhacements.

 --- middle